-You will notice that the surrounds are
+You will notice that the surrounds

-110 degrees of arc from the C spaker.
+pair at about 110 degrees of arc from the C spaker.
 So

 can be EITHER Ls Rs -OR- Lb Rb, depending upon if

 the receiver in question supports it.
-There is
+There is absolutely nothing

-the room seem larger.
+makes the room seem larger.

 In some instances, notably

 if the room is reflective, close to square, or the entire listening

 area is quite small, the addition of a Lb Rb pair may muddy

 the C channel dialog, because you're adding 2 more uncorrelated

 sources, with different delay timing into the equation, and this

 muddys up the entire soundfield.
 This may cause the C dialog

 channel to be less intelligible because now the Center dialog

 channel represents LESS of the overall averaged sound level.